-Dept Course Title Cr Hrs RADX P170 Fundamentals of Radiologic and Imaging Physics s3
+Dept Course Title Cr Hrs RADX P170 Fundame of Radiolo and Imagi Physics ogic

-- Courses marked with an asterisk (\) must be completed by spring semester prior to the planned start date of the professional program, and will be used to calculate the cumulative prerequisite coursework GPA. - Additional general education courses must be completed prior to the final academic year of the professional program; however, students are encouraged to complete these courses prior to program entry if possible. - Biology courses and a college math course must be completed within 5 years of anticipated program start date.
+- Courses marked with an asterisk () must be completed by spring semester prior to the planned start date of the professional program, and will be used to calculate the cumulative prerequisite coursework GPA. - Additional general education courses must be completed prior to the final academic year of the professional program; however, students are encouraged to complete these courses prior to program entry if possible. - Biology courses and a college math course must be completed within 5 years of anticipated program start date.

-Radiography Track Professional Curriculum Professional Curriculum Information
+Medical Imaging BS Curriculum Professional Curriculum Information